yuripiffer/customer_partner_match/README.md

   - **carpet** (bool): indicates whether this craftsman offers carpet flooring (optional),

-> After body fields validation, creates an id, transforms the partner's name to uppercase and attributes a default rating (4.0) to the craftsman.
+> After body fields validation, creates an id, transforms the partner's name to uppercase and attributes a default rating (4.0) to the partner.

 Response